Topic offers

 - Bachelor/Master thesis in the area of "Data Eco Systems"

-Business Information Systems, Tutor: Alexandar Schkolski, M.Sc. - Towards a Conceptual Modeling Method for Artificial Neural Networks
+Bachelor Thesis, Master Thesis Business Information Systems, Tutor: Tim Brée, M.Sc. - Towards a Conceptual Modeling Method for Artificial Neural Networks Abstract

 The present thesis should adress this gap.
 Therefore, it is relevant to expound on the foundations and variations of ANNs as well as to explore the fundamentals of conceptual modeling languages.
 Based on an analysis of the design, evaluation, and application of ANNs, requirements for a corresponding modeling method should be derived.
 Thereupon, these insights should be used to specify a conceptual modeling method for ANNs.